-In conjunction with the contractor, the responsible organization should prepare an MMP that covers all manufacturing risk areas.
+The assessed organization should prepare an MMP that covers all manufacturing risk areas, and the responsible organization should review and provide guidance and feedback.
 The MMP is a follow-on attachment to the MRL Assessment report.
 The following outline for an MMP includes the most essential items in planning for the maturity of a specific element of assessment found to be below its target MRL:

 - 1. Title - 2.
-Statement of the problem - Describe the element of assessment and its maturity status - Describe how this element of assessment would be used in the system - Show areas where manufacturing readiness falls short of target MRL including key factors and driving issues - Assess type and significance of risk to cost, schedule, or performance - 3.
+Statement of the problem - Describe the element of assessment and its maturity status - Describe how this element of assessment would be used in the system - Show areas where manufacturing maturity falls short of target MRL including key factors and driving issues - Assess type and significance of risk to cost, schedule, or performance - 3.
 Solution options - Benefits of using the preferred approach - Fallback options and the consequences of each option - 4.
 Maturation plan with schedule and funding breakout - 5.
 Key activities for the preferred approach - 6.
 Preparations for using an alternative approach - 7.
 The latest time that an alternative approach can be chosen - 8.
 Status of funding to execute the Manufacturing Plan - 9.
 Specific actions to be taken (what will be done and by whom) - 10.
 Prototypes or test articles to be built and a description of how the test environment relates to the manufacturing environment - 11.
 Threshold performance to be met - 12.
 MRL criteria to be achieved and when it will be achieved